Ponds Alive! project

 iNaturalist

-We are asking individuals and communities to let Elizabeth know about their ponds so we can build up a composite picture of local freshwater habitats and add them to a unique digital map of West Somerset’s ponds.
+We asked individuals and communities to let Elizabeth know about their ponds so we could build up a composite picture of local freshwater habitats and add them to a unique digital map of West Somerset’s ponds.

 iNaturalist is a trusted and well-supported platform and can be accessed either through a website on your laptop or via an App that can be downloaded onto your smartphone.